tableau/webdataconnector/docs/index.md

 and passes the data to Tableau.

 <div class="alert alert-info">
-    <b>Note:</b> This site is for version 2.x of the WDC API, which is compatible only with Tableau 10.0 and later.
-Version 1 of the WDC API, used with earlier versions of Tableau, is no longer supported.
+    <b>Note:</b> This site is for version 3.x of the WDC API, which is compatible only with Tableau 2022.2 and later.
+Versions 1 and 2 of the WDC API, used with earlier versions of Tableau, are no longer supported.
 </div>

 -----